w31r4/gokill/README.md

 ### Ports-only View

-Press `P` (uppercase) to toggle a view that only shows processes listening on ports.
+Press `P` (uppercase) to show only processes that are listening on ports.
 In this view, the list is sorted by the smallest port number in ascending order.

 ### Port Scanning (optional)